What affects the price of motorbike insurance?

 Triumph Motorcycles history and facts

-Bloor set up a new factory in Hinckley, Leicestershire, with the first models rolling off the production line in 1991.
-Triumph introduced a range of new 750cc and 900cc motorbikes with three-stroke engines as well as four-cylinder 1000cc and 1200cc machines.
+Under Bloor's direction, Triumph Motorcycles adopted the manufacturing techniques and technology of leading Japanese producers.
+The first models rolled off the production line in 1991.
+These included a range of 750cc and 900cc motorbikes with 3-stroke engines, as well as 4-cylinder 1000cc and 1200cc motorbikes.

 Triumph has been the exclusive supplier to the FIM Moto2 World Championship since the beginning of the 2019 season.
 This partnership is currently set to last until the 2029 season.
 All teams use its 765cc triple-cylinder sports motorbikes.
 The Dynavolt Triumph racing team also competed with the 765cc Triumph triple in the Quattro Group British Supersport 2021 season.

 Triumph is currently the biggest UK-owned motorbike manufacturer, with 2,000 employees worldwide.
 They also have significant manufacturing capabilities in Thailand.
 The company has continued to grow year-on-year, seeing global sales up 30.8% in 2022.